Positive reinforcement training is a dog training method that focuses on rewarding good behavior rather than punishing bad behavior.

 An increasingly popular training method, positive reinforcement training is also referred to as R+ or force-free training, since it avoids the aversive methods that are common to some other approaches.

 We’ll explain why positive reinforcement training has become the training method of choice and outline the basics of the approach below!

 Positive reinforcement training is all about reinforcing desired behavior through rewards.

 Did you ever have a teacher growing up who gave you a piece of candy for answering a question correctly?
 This is a great example of positive reinforcement!

 You’ll need to figure out a reward that will appeal to your pooch.
 Most likely, the best reward will be noms!

 Common Rewards for R+ Dog Training

-Nearly all dogs are heavily motivated by food or treats, but goodies don’t have to be the only way we reward dogs for desired behaviors.
+Nearly all dogs are heavily motivated by food or high-value training treats, but goodies don’t have to be the only way we reward dogs for desired behaviors.